Valuative invariants for large classes of matroids: Invariants arising from flats and Hodge theory

+In the above statement $d_j(x)$ stand for the classical derangement polynomials.
+Hameister, Rao and Simpson, \cite[Conjecture~6.2]{hameister-rao-simpson} conjectured and Ferroni, Matherne, Stevens and Vecchi proved in \cite[Corollary~3.17]{ferroni-matherne-stevens-vecchi} a different formula for the Chow polynomial of uniform matroids in terms of the $h$-polynomial of the Bergman complex of $\M$.

+The case of uniform matroids with an extra coloop can be handled using a very special case of the semi-small decomposition of Braden, Huh, Matherne, Proudfoot, and Wang \cite[Theorem~1.2]{bradenhuh-semismall}.
+In this very special case, one should remove precisely the coloop, to obtain:

+We refer to \cite[Remark~3.30]{ferroni-matherne-stevens-vecchi} for more details about this formula.
+In particular, every term appearing in the formula of Theorem~\ref{thm:chow-polynomial-paving} can be computed effectively.

-Let us mention that in \cite[Theorem 5.1]{hameister-rao-simpson} a combinatorial description of the coefficients of $\operatorname{Hilb}(\A(\U_{k,n}),x)$ was obtained in terms of certain statistics of permutations.
-A consequence of that result is that $\operatorname{Hilb}(\A(\U_{n-1,n}),x)$ coincides with a \emph{derangement polynomial}.
+Let us also mention that in \cite[Theorem~5.1]{hameister-rao-simpson} a combinatorial description of the coefficients of $\uH_{\U_{k,n}}(x)$ was obtained in terms of certain statistics of permutations.
+On the other hand, Backman, Eur, and Simpson \cite[Theorem~3.3.8]{BackmanEurSimpson} proved an interpretation for the coefficients of the Chow polynomial in terms of relative nested quotients.
+A consequence of any of the two mentioned results is that $\uH_{\U_{n-1,n}}(x)$ coincides with the derangement polynomial $d_n(x)$.
+This is not obvious from Proposition~\ref{prop:chow-poly-uniform}, as putting $k=n-1$ yields a more complicated expression which also involves derangement polynomials; we refer to \cite[Corollary~4.2]{juhnke-murai-sieg} for an explanation of this surprising coincidence.
 In other words, for uniform matroids of corank $0$ and corank $1$, the Hilbert--Poincar\'e series of the Chow ring yields a real-rooted polynomial; for the proof of the real-rootedness of the Eulerian and the derangement polynomials and further generalizations, we point to \cite{gustafsson-solus}.
 We propose the following conjecture.

 \begin{conj} The Hilbert--Poincar\'e series of the Chow ring of any matroid is a real-rooted polynomial. \end{conj}